bainchild/bainchild/README.md

 Hello.
 ---
-I am knowledgeable (in terms of syntax and common concepts/idioms) on the following languages[^1] (in order of a preference):
+I am knowledgeable (in terms of syntax and common concepts/idioms) of the following languages[^1] (in order of a preference):
  - Lua(u) (>=100%)
  - Rust (>70%)
  - Javascript (>80%)